arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-12.md

 let withCount = WithCountExpression()
 ```

-and, voil‡!, you can use the new syntax:
+and, voil√†!, you can use the new syntax:

 ```fsharp
 let rec index =